sridharjayakumar/wvid-contexthub/README.md

 What it does?
 -------------
 Provides information about the visitor and their company based on cookies and IP.
 The component can be used to analyze visitor data and define segmentation rules based on visitor and company attributes.
+For more info visit http://www.dnb.com/products/marketing-sales/dnb-web-visitor-id.html

 How to install?
 ---------------